sambajahlo/SafeAlertSite/README.md

 # SafeAlert.Web

 This is the website portion of the SafeAlert app!
-The app uses Pubnub and Clicksend to send a text with a link to this website in order to have the users contacts be notified of their movements.
-This uses Leaflet to create the map and display markers and popups, and PubNub to update the map with every change in the users movement.
+The app uses Pubnub and ClickSend to send a text with a link to this website in order to have the users' contacts be notified of their movements.
+This uses Leaflet to create the map and display markers and popups, and PubNub to update the map with every change in the users' movement.
 The app portion of this project is located here: https://github.com/SambaDialloB/SafeAlert

 ## Demo